 Although you may have a help desk system to handle incoming tickets, overloading your system with inquiries is still not a good idea.
 Submitting a ticket should be one of the last tools a customer reaches for.
 How can this be done?
 Allow your customers to be self-sufficient through informative FAQ sections on your website.
 Organizations can get creative with their FAQ content by making it visual through an infographic or a video tutorial for those customers who prefer that method of information consumption.

-Another way to improve customer self-sufficiency is by the implementation of a form of artificial intelligence (AI).
+Another way to improve customer self-sufficiency is by the implementation of artificial intelligence (AI).
 Already seen across a variety of organizations, AI can appear in a few different forms, but most common is automated chatbots that can respond to or direct customers to the answer they may be looking for.
 This is all done without human intervention.

 How to track success?
 Improved agent usage efficiency and customer satisfaction